henrikstengaard/hstwb-mini-package/README.md

 HstWB Mini package contains following features:

 - Minimalistic startup sequence for maximum chip available.
-- Disables automount for systemdir DH0: and sets minidir DH1: bootable with higher boot priority.
-The reason for this is to have only one partition mounted for minimum amount of chip ram usage.
 - Boot selectors for starting AGS2 Games and Demos menus, HST Games and Demos menus, DirOpus4, Workbench or CLI.
 - Programs installed: DirOpus.

-- Added support for Amiga OS 3.1.4:
-  - Added LoadModule ROMUPDATE to support Kickstart 3.1 being patched to 3.1.4.
-  - Added version checking of DEVS:scsi.device, so it only will be loaded if scsi.device in memory/resident is less than v43.45.
-  - Added install patch Amiga OS 3.1.4.1, if Amiga OS 3.1.4.1 update is installed.
+Installation makes following changes:

+- Creates backup of startup sequence as "S:Startup-Sequence.BAK".
+- Creates backup of user startup as "S:User-Startup.BAK".
+- Patch startup sequence and user startup with HstWB changes for best Amiga OS compatibility with existing and future versions.

 ## Requirements

-HstWB Mini package can be installed on any Amiga with Amiga OS 3.1 or 3.1.4 about 3MB free space on a harddrive for installation.
+HstWB Mini package can be installed on any Amiga with Amiga OS 3.2, 3.1.4 or 3.1 about 3MB free space on a harddrive for installation.

 ## Installation